sanderdekroon/Gravity-Forms-Encryption/README.md

 # Gravity Forms Encryption

 Encrypt fields of Gravity Forms entries.
-It uses LibSodium as it's encryption library.
+It uses LibSodium as its encryption library.

 ## Overview